MuriithiHub/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creates a directory in the /tmp/ directory
+Moves file from /tmp/ to /tmp/my_first_directory